 Once a swimmer is classified, their details are recorded in the National Swimming Classification Master List, which is published to assist swimmers and meet officials to identify current classifications.

-Swimming Australia members who have completed the Athlete Evaluation process will receive a classification card that indicates their eligible classifications, exceptions and National Sport Class Status.
+Swimming Australia members who have completed the Athlete Evaluation process will receive a classification card (presented on their Swim Central membership card) that indicates their eligible classifications, exceptions and National Sport Class Status.